mrmonaghan/mrmonaghan.github.io/_posts/2019-12-17-Monitoring Windows Server Backups.md

 As you can see, the syntax is very simple.
 Rather than using Where-Object to filter an entire list of objects, -FilterHashtable allows us to skip the garbage and go directly to the objects that match our filter.
 I use the Level property to filter events based on their severity, and save them into seperate variables for later.

 Next we need to figure out what's relevant.
 Unlike other backup softwares, we can't clear the Error Event once we've resolved the issue (well, we can, but that kind've defeats the purpose of the Event Log).
-Instead, we can filter by the TimeCreated property to find out what is happening recently.
+Instead, we can filter by the TimeCreated property to find out what's happened recently.

 {% highlight powershell %}
 {% raw %}